damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ## Conclusion

 So that's it.
 In less than 20 minutes, we installed GitLab from scratch, taken an idea through issue tracking, planning with an issue board, coding in the terminal, committing to the repo, testing with continuous integration, reviewing with a merge request and a review app, deploying to staging with continuous deployment, deploying to production with ChatOps, and closing the feedback loop with cycle analytics dashboard.
 This all on top of a container scheduler that allows GitLab, the GitLab Runners for CI, and the applications we deploy to scale.
-Welcome to Gitlab.
+Welcome to GitLab, the only platform that connects every step of your software development lifecycle, helping you bring modern applications from idea to production, quickly and reliably.

 ## Cleanup